wesbarnett/MolecularDynamics.jl/README.md

      :prec
      :xd

-"stat" is returned and tells if the initialization / read was successful (0 is success). "xd" is a C pointer that cannot be access from Julia and is solely used for getting the data using the C library xdrfile.
+"stat" is returned and tells if the initialization / read was successful (0 is success). "xd" is a C pointer that cannot be accessed from Julia and is solely used for getting the data using the C library xdrfile.

 Now you can read the first frame using the xtc object above.